 Even though Cooks is undersized, he can operate in the short and intermediate part of the field.
 He gets separation on short routes and is a nice weapon on third downs.
 His slot receiver capabilities could turn him into one of the better slot wide outs in the league.

 Marqise Lee*, WR, USC

 Height: 5-11.
 Weight: 192.
 40 Time: 4.52.
 Projected Round (2014): 1.
-5/6/14: Lee has had some negative momentum while other receivers have been rising.
-He's in a mix of receivers who should go in the back half of the first round or slip to Round 2.
+4/19/14: Lee has some negative momentum while other receivers have been rising.
+He's in a mix of speed receivers who should go in the back half of the first round.
 When healthy, he is a play-maker who is extremely tough to cover.
 Lee had a decent performance at the Combine.